milosptr/T-488-MAPP-A1/README.md

 - View all tasks associated with a specific list
 - Create a new task with name, description, and completion status
-- Move tasks from one list to another (via edit task screen dropdown)
+- Move tasks from one list to another via drag-and-drop or edit task screen dropdown
 - Mark tasks as complete/incomplete with visual feedback
 - Edit existing tasks (name, description)
 - Delete tasks